 Two different types of metabasalt were collected at Pfulwe.
-The first of these being samples of eclogitised pillow basalts that comprise garnet, omphacite, quartz, zoisite, paragonite and phengite.
-Samples were collected from both the core (S02/75iiiC) and rim (S02/75iiR & S02/75iiiR) of individual pillows.
-The second type of metabasalt collected at Pfulwe are massive basaltic eclogites (S02/41ii & S02/41v), which comprise garnet, omphacite, glaucophane, epidote, paragonite and phengite.
-In addition to the basaltic eclogites a range of metagabbros from the Allalin and Mattmark areas have also been studied.
+The first of these being samples of eclogitized pillow basalts that comprise garnet, omphacite, quartz, zoisite, paragonite, and phengite.
+Samples were collected from both the core (S02/75iiiC) and rim (S02/75iiiR and S02/75iiiR) of individual pillows.
+The second type of metabasalt collected at Pfulwe are massive basaltic eclogites (S02/41ii and S02/41v), which comprise garnet, omphacite, glaucophane, epidote, paragonite, and phengite.
+In addition to the basaltic eclogites, a range of metagabbros from the Allalin and Mattmark areas has also been studied.
 The three metagabbro samples collected from the Allalin gabbro body display a range in mineralogy.
-Samples S01/5G and S02/83viiixG consist of olivine, fresh and dusty plagioclase and pyroxene without any evidence of an eclogitic overprint, while sample S01/35iiix is a gabbroic eclogite and is composed of garnet, glaucophane, talc, zoisite, omphacite, paragonite and rutile.
-The occurrence of both primary gabbroic and metamorphic eclogitic assemblages within the Allalin metagabbros has been noted before (Meyer, 1983,

-Dale et al., 2007, Bucher & Grapes, 2009) and is attributed to a combination of the relatively anhydrous nature of the gabbroic protolith, and the short period and only moderate peak temperature of metamorphism.
-Of the samples collected from the Mattmark moraine, three (S01/40viix, S02/85ixE, S01/40vx) display typical eclogitic assemblages of coranitic garnet, omphacite, paragonite, glaucophane, phengite and quartz, while S02/85ixB shows evidence for late retrogression (barroisite, talc, zoisite and chlorite).
+Samples S01/5G and S02/ 83viiixG consist of olivine, fresh and dusty plagioclase and pyroxene without any evidence of an eclogitic overprint, while sample S01/35iiix is a gabbroic eclogite and is composed of garnet, glaucophane, talc, zoisite, omphacite, paragonite, and rutile.
+The occurrence of both primary gabbroic and metamorphic eclogitic assemblages within the Allalin metagabbros has been noted before [Meyer, 1983; Dale et al., 2007; Bucher and Grapes, 2009] and is attributed to a combination of the relatively anhydrous nature of the gabbroic protolith, and the short period and only moderate peak temperature of metamorphism.
+Of the samples collected from the Mattmark moraine, three (S01/40viix, S02/85ixE, and S01/40vx) display typical eclogitic assemblages of coranitic garnet, omphacite, paragonite, glaucophane, phengite, and quartz, while SO2/ 85ixB shows evidence for late retrogression (barroisite, talc, zoisite, and chlorite).